kbrandwijk/graphcool-gateway-apollo-engine-demo/README.md

   - `GRAPHCOOL_POST_ENDPOINT`
   - `GRAPHCOOL_COMMENT_ENDPOINT`
   - `APOLLO_ENGINE_KEY`

-> If you leave out the endpoint keys, it will use two demo endpoints (read-only)

-- Use the schemas from the `schemas` folder to set up your endpoints
+> If you leave out the endpoint keys, it will use two demo endpoints (read-only).
+If you want to use your own endpoints, use the schemas from the `schemas` folder to set up your endpoints.

 - Start with `yarn start:merged` or `npm start:merged`